centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 Netarkivet includes sites from the period 2006 to 2016.

 NAT has been filtered using a series of heuristic filters and removing repetitious texts.
-Following the filtering NAT is deduplicated to remove exact and near-duplicates.
-For more on data cleaning see the post processing section below.
+Following the filtering, NAT is further deduplicated to remove exact and near-duplicates.
+For more on data cleaning, see the post processing section below.

 The sites which passed the quality filter were deduplicated pr. year consist of 865 billion tokens of which 134 (0.16%) billion were left after filtering and deduplication.